 When you hire a professional, you put your trust in their expertise, education, and skill.
 Professionals are usually educated, licensed, and trained in a particular area of expertise and because of that, they are held to very high standards, which is a good thing.
 When you do not know how to correctly prepare your complicated tax returns, design an addition for your home, or diagnose an illness, you rely on professionals who hold themselves out as being experts in the particular professional field that you need.

 Professionals owe their clients and patients a duty of care and when they breach that duty of care (professional negligence) causing harm to the people who relied on them for their professional services, there may be a case for professional malpractice.
 Professional negligence occurs when a professional’s conduct falls below the professional and ethical standards practiced by other professionals in the same field or standards and expectations set by their professional associations.
-Lawrenceville professional malpractice attorneys know that you rely on professionals and when they breach their standard of care causing you harm, you deserve to be compensated.
+Professional malpractice attorneys know that you rely on professionals and when they breach their standard of care causing you harm, you deserve to be compensated.

 Types of professional negligence